-Third Line of defence
+Third Line of Defence

 The Bank's Third Line of Defence is the review of all the Bank's operations and Risk Management operations by the Board Risk and Audit Committee, the Internal Audit function, and, where appropriate, External Audit.
-The Board has appointed Mr Stephen Clark to be the Independent Non-Executive Director with responsibility for being Chairman of the Board Risk and Audit Committee of the Bank.
+The Board has appointed Mr Stephen Clark to be the senior Independent Non-Executive Director with responsibility for being Chairman of the Board Risk and Audit Committee of the Bank.
 Separately, the Bank has appointed Grant Thornton LLP to be the internal auditors for the Bank on an outsourced basis.
-PricewaterhouseCoopers LLP are the Bank's external auditors having been appointed in 2013.
+As at 31 December 2022 PricewaterhouseCoopers LLP were the Bank's external auditors having been appointed in 2013.
+Following ten years of auditing the Bank's parent, Access Bank Plc, the Nigerian firm of PricewaterhouseCoopers were required to stand down as auditor under the Prudential Guidelines for Money Deposit Banks in Nigeria (Effective 1 July 2010) following the completion of the audit of the financial statements for 2022, and consequently PricewaterhouseCoopers LLP resigned as auditors with effect from 26 June 2023.
+The Bank has now appointed MHA as the Bank's external auditors.